top of page

 The letters A-G spelled out in different coloured plasticine

-The phrasal verb 'make up' is formed of the verb 'to make' and the prepositional particle 'up'.
+The phrasal verb 'make up' is formed of the verb 'to make' and the prepositional particle 'up' and before we explore its different meanings, let's first take a look at these individual words to understand their meanings.

-The verb 'to make' is a very common verb and is often confused with the verb 'to do' by English learners as the two are quite similar and can often be translated into other languages as the same word.
-Both 'to make' and 'to do' have an extensive number of uses in English, but one of the main ideas of the verb 'to make' is creation and production, while a dominant idea of 'to do', in contrast, is performing an action.
+The verb 'to make' is a very common verb and is often confused by English learners with the verb 'to do' as the two are quite similar and can often be translated into other languages as the same word.
+While both verbs have numerous applications in English, 'to make' primarily conveys the concept of creation and production, whereas 'to do' typically involves performing an action.
 This concept of 'to make' will be useful to keep in mind when we look at the different uses of 'make up' shortly.

 MEANING 1: To make peace after an argument